By Dr Oliver Tearle (Loughborough University)

 Another story which, like ‘The Tell-Tale Heart’, might be called a Gothic novel in miniature, ‘The Fall of the House of Usher’ is regularly named one of Poe’s best stories.
 The story combines the Gothic house, the old aristocratic family on its last legs, the idea of the dead returning to life, and various other hallmarks of classic Gothic fiction.
 Go and have your spine chilled with this classic tale.

-Continue your interesting Poe odyssey with some of his prophecies that came true and some of the more outlandish facts about Poe’s life.
-Learn about his classic poem ‘To Helen’ here.
+Continue your interesting Poe odyssey with some of the more outlandish facts about Poe’s life.
 Most of Edgar Allan Poe’s best short stories are available in an excellent affordable annotated edition as The Fall of the House of Usher and Other Writings (Penguin Classics).

 The author of this article, Dr Oliver Tearle, is a literary critic and lecturer in English at Loughborough University.
 He is the author of, among others, The Secret Library: A Book-Lovers’ Journey Through Curiosities of History and The Great War, The Waste Land and the Modernist Long Poem.